 The beach at Lake Glenville near Cashiers was nicely upgraded a few years ago.
-Amenities at the Pines Recreation Area include a protected swimming area, sandy beach, fishing pier, picnic tables, vault toilets and parking.
+Amenities at the Pines Recreation Area include a protected swimming area, sandy beach, fishing pier, picnic tables, vault toilets, and parking.
 And it's fully handicap accessible.
 There are no lifeguards or concessions.
-Pets, glass containers and alcoholic beverages not allowed.
+Pets, glass containers, and alcoholic beverages are not allowed.
 Free admission.
 From Highway 107 in Glenville, take Pine Creek Road two miles to "Pines Recreation Area" on the left.
 You can also rent a pontoon boat at Signal Ridge Marina to explore some more secluded beaches along one of the islands in the lake.
 It's about 75 miles southwest of Asheville.
 Read more about Lake Glenville.